-One of CLA’s top priorities is to help increase the civic awareness, knowledge and engagement of Californians.
-Facilitated by our Civics Engagement and Outreach Committee, (chaired by Jerrilyn Malana), and in conjunction with CLA Sections and our Associate Executive Director, Initiatives and External Relations, there are numerous opportunities to get involved at CLA and/or in your local community.
+One of CLA’s key priorities is to help increase the civic awareness, knowledge and engagement of Californians.
+Facilitated by our Civics Engagement and Outreach Committee (CEO), there are numerous opportunities to get involved at CLA or your local community.

-CLA has developed a new toolkit for use in the classroom in time for Law Day/Law Week (May 2020), Constitution Day (September 2020) or to accompany any discussion around the U.S. Constitution, the right to vote generally or women’s right to vote.
-This toolkit focuses on the 100th Anniversary of the 19th Amendment (providing women with the right to vote), is intended for the 5th Grade audience and includes:
+CLA has developed a new toolkit for use in the classroom in time for Law Day/Law Week (May 2020), 100th Anniversary of 19th Amendment (August 2020), Constitution Day (September 2020), or to accompany any discussion around the U.S. Constitution, the right to vote generally, or women’s right to vote.
+This toolkit focuses on the 100th Anniversary of the 19th Amendment (providing women with the right to vote) and is intended for a 5th grade audience.

-- A 30 minute PowerPoint presentation with Speakers Notes
+- A 30-45 minute PowerPoint presentation with Speaker Notes

-- Activity to accompany an Ice Breaker Exercise
+- Optional activity to accompany an Ice Breaker Exercise

 - Additional information that addresses how the Spanish Flu of 1918 may have contributed to the passage of the 19th Amendment.

-Interested CLA Members are invited to sign up to support 5th Grade Classrooms with the presentation 100th Anniversary of the 19th Amendment by emailing Lauren Oakley at Lauren.Oakley@calawyers.org All volunteers will receive everything needed to deliver a 30 minutes presentation and facilitate group activities.
+- Interested CLA Members are invited to sign up to support 5th Grade Classrooms with the presentation of the Centennial Celebration of the 19th Amendment Toolkit by completing this brief online form.
+All volunteers will receive everything needed to deliver a 30-45 minute presentation and facilitate group activities.

 There are a variety of opportunities to help with civics engagement at the K-12 level and in the community: